 Final PRISMA Conference, Brussels, 27 June 2019

-PRISMA has developed a road map/methodology to integrate values, societal impact, safety, sustainability and trust in the innovation policies of companies.
+PRISMA developed a road map/methodology to integrate values, societal impact, safety, sustainability and trust in the innovation policies of companies.
 The structured methodology is the result of eight pilots in companies that are all active in upcoming technologies (nanotechnologies, synthetic biology, Internet of things, and autonomous vehicles).
-The methodology – and a number of examples- will be presented in this final event of the PRISMA project.
+The methodology – and a number of examples- were resented in this final event of the PRISMA project.

 Responsible Innovation and business strategy: presentation and discussion of the PRISMA project roadmap at the Italian National Standard Body